meyer-lab/gc-cytokines/Manuscript/Text/01_Introduction.md

 ---
-title: Tensor Factorization Maps Regulation of the Common Gamma Chain Cytokines
+title: Modeling Cell-Specific Dynamics and Regulation of the Common Gamma Chain Cytokines
 author:
 - name: Ali M. Farhat
   affilnum: a,c